hesham-ayad/van-life/README.md

 # Van Life
 A simple react app. <br/>
-It is a course related project, the course is from a the [Scrimba](https://scrimba.com/) platform and is [The Frontend Developer Career Path](https://scrimba.com/learn/frontend).
+It is a course related project, the course is from [Scrimba](https://scrimba.com/) platform and is [The Frontend Developer Career Path](https://scrimba.com/learn/frontend).